facuellarg/go-guide/readme.md

 ### Generics

 Since version 1.18 was added `generics` support in Golang.
-This allow us write functions, struct or methods that can be use a not certain type but a template for it.
+This allow us write functions, structs or methods that can be use as not a certain type but a template for it.

 This new syntax is composed in this way `[T any]` where `T` is the name of the type and `any` is the type itself.
 You could say that `T` is the alias for the type.